htcondor/htcondor/docs/misc-concepts/print-formats.rst

 ``SELECT``, ``WHERE``, ``GROUP``, or ``SUMMARY`` which must be in that order if they appear.
 These keywords must be all uppercase and must be the first word on the line.

+A line beginning with # is treated as a comment

 A custom print format file must begin with the ``SELECT`` keyword.
 The ``SELECT`` keyword can be followed by options to qualify the type of query, the global formatting options and whether or not there will be column